dmytrohridin/Microsoft.Extensions.NamedDependencyInjection/README.md

 ```

 ## Dependencies
-This extensions is build on .NET Standart 2.0 and depends on [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) starting from version 3.1.3.
+This extensions is build with .NET Standart 2.0 and depends on [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) starting from version 3.1.3.

 ## Q&A
 If you have any questions or proposals - please create issue or PR.